-Please join us at The Writer’s Center, on Thursday, March 19, 7-8:30pm, in kicking off the Plume Poetry Series in support of our eighth print anthology, Plume Poetry 8, with esteemed contributors Leeya Mehta, Nancy Mitchell, Stewart Moss, Amanda Newell, John Nieves, and editor Daniel Lawless.
-Books signings and a discount on all copies purchased at The Writer’s Center.
-Reception to follow.
-Come!
-Enjoy!
+Please join us for an online event to kick off the Plume Poetry Series in support of our eighth print anthology, Plume Poetry 8, with esteemed contributors Nancy Naomi Carlson, Leeya Mehta, Nancy Mitchell, Stewart Moss, Amanda Newell, John Nieves, and editor Daniel Lawless.

 About the Readers

 Nancy Naomi Carlson is a poet, translator, essayist, and editor, and has authored 10 titles (6 translated).
 An Infusion of Violets (Seagull Books, 2019), her second full-length poetry collection, was named a “New & Noteworthy” title by the New York Times, and reviewed by the Washington Post.
 Her translations have been finalists for both the Best Translated Book Award and the CLMP Firecracker Poetry award, and she has received two literature translation grants from the NEA.
 Decorated by the French government with the French Academic Palms, her work has appeared in such journals as APR, The Georgia Review, The Paris Review, and Poetry. www.nancynaomicarlson.com.